 TFW your bridesmaids are your something blue

 Bridesmaid fashion has always been hit or miss, usually miss.
 Retro styles like the dresses pictured here aren’t as outlandish as they could be, but that being said these gals still look like they’ve been dressed in the background of a classic Disney cartoon.
-In the ‘60s and ‘70s it wasn’t out of the question to see a lot of floral patterns on bridesmaid dresses, that was just the thing to do.
-While many bridesmaids wouldn’t be caught dead in their dresses outside of the wedding, there isn’t a friend in their right mind would say no to being a bridesmaid just because of a garish dress.
+In the ‘60s and ‘70s, it wasn’t out of the question to see a lot of floral patterns on bridesmaid dresses, that was just the thing to do.
+While many bridesmaids wouldn’t be caught dead in their dresses outside of the wedding, there isn’t a friend in their right mind who would say no to being a bridesmaid just because of a garish dress.